json420/degu/doc/index.rst

     * **A low-level HTTP client** comparable to `http.client`_ in the Python standard library

+    * **IO abstractions** and a common parser used by both the server and client

-    * **A set of test fixtures** that make it easy to create throw-away Degu server instances for unit testing
+    * **Test fixtures** that make it easy to create throw-away Degu server instances for unit testing

 Degu server applications are implemented according to the :doc:`rgi`, which is very much in the spirit of `WSGI`_ but does not attempt to be compatible with